Skip to main content

 Home » Events » Elevating Immigrant Stories: From Storytime to U.S. History

-Join us for an engaging and interactive webinar that explores how to integrate immigrant stories into classroom instruction, from read-alouds for elementary students to deeper historical narratives in U.S. history for middle and high school students.
-Through expert presentations and hands-on activities, participants will discover free, classroom-ready resources that help students connect with diverse immigrant experiences.
+This session explored how to integrate immigrant stories into classroom instruction, from read-alouds for elementary students to deeper historical narratives in U.S. history for middle and high school students.
+Through expert presentations and hands-on activities, participants discovered classroom-ready resources that help students connect with diverse immigrant experiences.

 A teacher pointing out a spot on a globe to a young student.